Clownacy/clownaudio/README.md

 ## Building

-Producing a shared/static library is not currently possible.
+Producing a shared/static library is currently incomplete.
 For now, projects should integrate clownaudio directly.

+clownaudio comes with a `CMakeLists.txt` file, allowing projects using CMake to include it with ease, using `add_subdirectory`.
+Currently this method only supports a subset of decoder/playback backends.

-Example `Makefile` and `CMakeLists.txt` files for a demo tool are provided.
+Example `Makefile` and `CMakeLists.txt` files for a demo tool are also provided.

 ## Licensing